-Drawing I is a fundamental studio art course.
+Drawing I is designed to be a fundamental studio art course.
 Students learn to draw what they see from still life, landscape, and imaginative subject matter.
-Using a variety of drawing media, students will learn to draw from direct observation.
-Students learn basic expressive and technical skills and traditional processes adequate for the rendering of objective subject matter from observation.
-Offered Fall and Spring.
+Students will learn to draw using direct observation as they create visible forms from life using a variety of drawing media.
+Fall and Spring.

-ART 134: 3D Design
+ART 134: Design II